ccb012100/g-o-pen-gl/README.md

 # g-o-pen-gl
-Trying to learn OpenGL - using GoLang
+Trying to learn OpenGL - using Golang